the-teachingRSE-project/competencies/competencies.md

 for specialization might, e.g., be HPC engineering/parallel programming, Numerics/Scientific Computing, Web Development, Data stewardship, AI models/statistics, Community Management/Training.

-The program is finalized with an MSc thesis which should be dual-supervised by an RSE supervisor and a domain supervisor.
+The program is finalized with a Master's thesis which should be dual-supervised by an RSE supervisor and a domain supervisor.
 The thesis should answer a relevant research question from the domain using computational methods.
 Software development is required and the code is part of the gradeable deliverables.
 The RSE supervisor ensures and grades